Children laughing and playing

 • Activities that help campers build knowledge, empathy, and curiosity about animals and conservation.

-• Field trips on Thursdays.
+• Field trips on Fridays.

 Will my camper get to touch or feed animals?